 It reads like a daytime TV drama – jealousy, betrayal, heartbreak.
 With that in mind, let’s dive into the life of Abraham, the father of our faith.
 If you’re familiar with this story, then it’s not a surprise to learn that our lead character messes up multiple times throughout his faith journey.
 In today’s study, Abraham, once again, finds himself tangled in a pretty messy situation.
 But, let’s back up.

-At the age of 75, Abraham obeys God’s call on his life.
+At the age of 75, Abraham obeys God’s call on his life – a huge step of faith.
 God promises to bless him and others through him, bringing about a great nation from Abraham’s lineage.
 Ten years pass and Sarah, Abraham’s wife, remains barren.
 No child, no heir.
 Frustrated, they take matters into their own hands.
-Sarah offers her maidservant, Hagar, to Abraham to conceive a child.
+Sarah offers her maidservant, Hagar, to Abraham, hoping she will conceive a child.
 Abraham agrees and soon Hagar becomes pregnant.
 Everything seems to be working out great except for one thing -this wasn’t God’s plan.
-And pretty soon, not trusting the Word of God catches up with them.
-Jealousy and insecurity overwhelms Sarah.
-Anger burns in Sarah towards Hagar until in desperation Hagar runs away.
+And pretty soon, not trusting God catches up with them.
+Jealousy and insecurity overwhelm Sarah, which eventually turns into anger towards Hagar.
+Things get so bad that Hagar runs away.

-Are you willing to accept the forgiveness, the grace and the love of God?
+Are you willing to accept the forgiveness, grace, and love of God?
 No matter what’s happened in your story, don’t give up.
 Jesus is always bigger than our hurt and our sin.
 Hagar believed it.
-Abraham believed it.
-But will you believe it?
+Abraham received it.
+Will you?